Home Metro Vancouver Municipalities and Parts of Town Langley British Columbia Aldor Acres Farm and Pumpkin Patch

 Fall Activities at Aldor Acres Farm

 Pumpkins are the main crop at Aldor Acres.
 On the 20-acre farm, Aldor Acres grows over a dozen kinds of pumpkins.
-To find them, folks can usually take a tractor ride out to the further fields or just walk into the closer field adjacent to the entrance.
+To find them, people can usually take a tractor ride out to the further fields or just walk into the closer field adjacent to the entrance.

 Visitors who choose to take the tractor ride out to the pumpkin patch can board it near the goat pen.
 The tractor ride then winds through the farm and out to the field.
-There, folks can wander around the fields, take photos and find the perfect pumpkin.
+There, people can wander around the fields, take photos and find the perfect pumpkin.
 Once everyone is back on board, the tractor departs back to the farm.

-When you’re out in the field and you’ve found your pumpkin of choice, bring it back to the tractor or the pumpkin stand and a farmer will measure it for you.
+When you’re out in the field and you’ve found your pumpkin of choice, bring it back to the tractor or the pumpkin stand and a farmer will usually measure it for you.
 The farmer slides the pumpkin into a wooden measuring tool which measures the width.
 (So if you buy a tall but skinny pumpkin you’ll get a great deal!)

 Where Things Are